Loading NuWatt Energy...

 | 2025-06 | $0.2198 | +14.2% | ACE rate adjustment (NJBPU) |

-ACE customers pay less per kWh but qualify for the highest heat pump rebate in NJ.
+ACE customers now pay the most per kWh in NJ — and also qualify for the highest heat pump rebate.
 The ADI solar income program is identical across all three utilities.

 | Metric | ACE | PSE&G | JCP&L |